1This circular provides guidance on the management of parliamentary business after Parliament has been dissolved. The key points are as follows:

 For enquiries about select committees, contact:

-Appendix One: Questions for written answer, presentation of papers and the dissolution of Parliament
+Questions for written answer, presentation of papers and the dissolution of Parliament#

 The purpose of this memorandum is to provide departments and Ministers’ offices with information about the lodging of questions for written answer and presentation of parliamentary papers during the period leading up to the end of a Parliament.
 A Parliament is dissolved by proclamation issued by the Governor-General.
 The proclamation states the date of dissolution.
 All business before the House lapses when the Parliament is dissolved.

-Questions for written answer can be lodged and will be circulated to Ministers' offices in the normal way up to 10.30am on the day of dissolution.
+Questions for written answer can be lodged up to 10.30am on the day of dissolution and will be circulated to Ministers’ offices in the normal way.

 Replies to questions for written answer will be accepted up to the time of dissolution.
 Replies will continue to be published to the website for three days after dissolution to ensure all replies lodged are published.
 After that time all questions which have not had replies lodged will be shown on the website as “Parliament dissolved: no reply received”.